caenrigen/caenrigen.github.io/README.md

 # Quick note
 This is caenrigen's personal page.
-For now the only porpose of my page is to maintain the [LatexKit] Add-on for the Google Spreadsheets.
+For now the only porpose of my page is to maintain the [LatexKit] Add-on for the Google Sheets.

 I am working on making LatexKit a verified Add-on :)